Apple Valley High School (Minnesota): Athletics

 Apple Valley High School competes in the South Suburban Conference of the Minnesota State High School League (MSHSL).
 Since opening in 1976, the school has accumulated 68 state championships, the second most of any high school in Minnesota.

 Forensics

-Apple Valley High School hosts the annual MinneApple annual debate tournament, which draws teams from across the Midwest.
+Apple Valley's Speech and debate team is one of the best and most successful in the country.
+They've developed hundreds of state finalists and many more national qualifiers.
+Apple Valley High School also hosts the annual MinneApple annual debate tournament, and speech tournament, which draws teams from across the world.

 In 2019, the school won the Minnesota High School Mock Trial Championship.

+Again in 2025, the school won the Minnesota High School Mock Trial Championship.

 Fab lab

 In 2015, Apple Valley High School opened a fab lab, the third in Minnesota, to individuals and businesses as part of its STEM program.
 It was built with a $3 million grant from the Minnesota Department of Labor and donations from companies such as Uponor and UTC Aerospace Systems.